subhransu10/sparseunet4d/README_HUSKY_GAZEBO.md

 ```

 The tested checkpoint prints threshold `0.9`.
 Do not override it with `0.92`.
+On SemanticKITTI validation sequence 08, this released checkpoint records
+**83.66% point-level moving IoU** at that threshold.
+This dataset result is a
+reference for checkpoint verification; it is not an expected Gazebo or
+real-Husky accuracy because those domains and LiDAR characteristics differ.

 ## 6. Start Gazebo and identify topics